AthosExarchou/Mobile-App-Personal_Task_Manager/README.md

 # Task Management Android Application Project 2024-2025

-This application is an exercise for the Mobile Application Development course at Harokopio University of Athens, Dept. of Informatics and Telematics.
+This application is an exercise for the **Mobile Application Development** course at [Harokopio University of Athens – Dept. of Informatics and Telematics](https://www.dit.hua.gr).

 ## Overview
 This Android application is designed to help users manage their tasks efficiently.